For years, my cousins have been inviting me to join them at their summer cabin. A few years back, I decided to take them up on it.

 She shared her reasons for leaving: unmitigated harassment.

-The details were astounding even to me: a two-decade veteran of corporate America, who’s seen a lot of toxic wasted crazy go down.
+The details were astounding even to me: a two-decade veteran of corporate America, who’s seen a lot of toxic crazy go down.
 A. LOT.

 “Did you report this?”
 I asked.